dafny-lang/dafny/docs/_includes/Types.md

 `int32` above, a compiler may decide to store `int32` values using signed 32-bit integers in the target hardware.

-This incompatibility of a newtype and its basetype is intentional, as newtypes are meant to be used as distinct types from the basetype.
+The incompatibility of a newtype and its basetype is intentional, as newtypes are meant to be used as distinct types from the basetype.
 If numeric types are desired that mix more readily with the basetype, the subset types described in a later section may be more appropriate.